liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

 You can even notify the app using a different mechanism such as the Event Bus or Android's `BroadcastReceiver`.
-Note that the implemented interface methods call the view to modify the UI and notify the app's listener.
-This allows your app to perform any action.
+Note that the implemented interface methods call the View to modify the UI and notify the app's listener.
+This lets your app to perform any action.
 Next you must implement `BaseScreenlet`'s abstract methods.

 The first `BaseScreenlet` method to implement is the `createScreenletView` method.
 In this method, you get attributes from the XML definition and then either store them as class attributes or otherwise use them.
-Next, inflate the view using the layout specified in the `liferay:layoutId` attribute.
-You can even use the read attributes to configure the initial state of the view.
+Next, inflate the View using the layout specified in the `liferay:layoutId` attribute.
+You can even use the read attributes to configure the initial state of the View.

 The second abstract `BaseScreenlet` method to implement is `createInteractor`.
-This is a factory method in which you must create the corresponding interactor for a specific action name, passing in the screenlet's ID--`BaseScreenlet`'s method `getScreenletId()` returns the ID.
-Note that a single screenlet may have several interactions (use cases).
-Each interaction should be implemented in a separate interactor.
-In the example Add Bookmark screenlet, there is only one interactor, so the object is created in the method.
+This is a factory method in which you must create the corresponding Interactor for a specific action name, passing in the Screenlet's ID--`BaseScreenlet`'s method `getScreenletId()` returns the ID.
+Note that a single Screenlet may have several interactions (use cases).
+Each interaction should be implemented in a separate Interactor.
+In the example Add Bookmark Screenlet, there is only one Interactor, so the object is created in the `createInteractor` method.
 Alternatively, you can retrieve the instance via your IoC framework.

 The third and final abstract `BaseScreenlet` method to implement is `onUserAction`.
-In this method, retrieve the data entered in the view and start the operation by using the data and the supplied interactor.
+In this method, retrieve the data entered in the View and start the operation by using the data and the supplied Interactor.

 Here's the
 [`AddBookmarkScreenlet`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/samples/addbookmarkscreenlet/src/main/java/com/liferay/mobile/screens/bookmark/AddBookmarkScreenlet.java)
-class from the Add Bookmark screenlet:
+class from the Add Bookmark Screenlet:

     package com.liferay.mobile.screens.bookmark;